 Talk to any financial institution or bank they will be super paranoid when it comes to security and auditing policies applied to their organizations.
 In a recent session to one of our customers, I had to enter their premises and I had to go through some screening.
 From the entrance, car parking, reception, elevators and everywhere there was someone asking us for some information.
 The more I think about it, the more frustrated I become.
 After returning home, I thought through the complete incident with my family.
 I was pleasantly surprised the calmness at which they were talking to me about an audit process.

 Wow, it is a great way to learn patience and why this is important.
 Organizations have a reason, they need data secure, they want to have procedures so that there is no data loss, no theft of data and many more.
-In this competitive world this is super critical.
-Hence these procedures are important, critical for survival.
-And hence this blog is inspired to the Auditing capability with SQL Server 2012 and what I found interesting.
+In this competitive world, this is super critical.
+Hence these procedures are essential, essential for survival.
+And thus this blog is inspired by the Auditing capability with SQL Server 2012 and what I found interesting.

 Creating our Audit

-Creating an audit is as simple as going through a series of wizard with some basic data.
-Go to SQL Server Management Studio -> Security -> Audits and create a new audit.
-Go ahead and add the FilePath, in our example I have added it as “C:\Audit”.
+Creating an audit is as simple as going through a series of the wizard with some basic data.
+Go to SQL Server Management Studio -> Security -> Audits and create a new process.
+Go ahead and add the FilePath, in our example I have attached it as “C:\Audit”.

 The TSQL equivalent for the same is:

 CREATE SERVER AUDIT [Audit-20141115-213944] TO FILE ( FILEPATH = N'C:\Audit' ,MAXSIZE = 0 MB ,MAX_ROLLOVER_FILES = 2147483647 ,RESERVE_DISK_SPACE = OFF) WITH ( QUEUE_DELAY = 1000 ,ON_FAILURE = CONTINUE) GO